 Was England glad to be rid of Tevez?
 In a way, on the surface, it was.
 But in other ways, down in the deep ditch of our sporting desires, Tevez is exactly what we want in our sporting talismans: tempestuous, emotional, volatile, always running, always unsettled.
 None of this fits in with the more considered aspects of human interaction, and certainly these attributes aren’t conducive to team dynamics.
 But the odd fondness with which Tevez is generally remembered, warts and all, is telling.

 Juventus is a club steeped in a sort of cobwebbed-laced majesty.
 There is still an undoubted allure to the great Turin club despite Calciopoli and the general decline of Italian football in Europe.
-So how would this club, defined as it is by the thoroughbred, wizened aristocratic dignity of Gigi Buffon and, over the last few seasons, Andrea Pirlo, adjust to having El Apache in their ranks?
+So how would this club, defined as it was by the thoroughbred, wizened aristocratic dignity of Gigi Buffon and, over seasons before the Argentine arrived, Andrea Pirlo, adjust to having El Apache in their ranks?

 His presence saw Juve achieve unprecedented levels of domestic dominance, as well as 2015’s astonishing European run.
 But, more importantly, there was a welcome absence of sensational headlines, of vicious spats, or anything ashen-faced and teeth-clenched.
 Bar the occasional post-substitution curse-fest, the last two seasons in Europe for Tevez were relatively trouble-free, a record-setting stretch for the Argentine.

-From the heir to Maradona, to the malefactor of Manchester, to spearheading Juve’s return to the top and back to Boca Juniors again, when you look at Tevez’s career as a whole, a steeply inverted parabolic journey emerges.
+From the heir to Maradona to the malefactor of Manchester, to spearheading Juve’s return to the top and back to Boca Juniors again, when you look at Tevez’s career as a whole, a steeply inverted parabolic journey emerges.
 It seems also to have flown by, a frenzied rush of triumph and controversy, as if Tevez himself has swept us all up with one of his mad dashes.
-Indeed, he gave us one more moment of madness – perhaps not literally – by moving for the astronomical sum of £91 million to Shanghai Shenhua in December 2016.
+Indeed, he gave us one more moment of madness – perhaps not literally – by moving for the astronomical sum of £91m to Shanghai Shenhua in December 2016.
+Typically, it didn’t work out, and nor has his return to La Bombonera for a third spell.

 When a player is called divisive, it usually means he divides groups of people.
-Tevez divides a person, splitting them in twain like an axe, into equal parts, affection and animosity.
+Carlos Tevez divides a person, splitting them in twain like an axe, into equal parts, affection and animosity.
 As he tears away, the sound of his ravenous breath stirs up something hot and heady within us all.
+We’ll miss it when he’s gone.
+Or maybe we won’t